‘I’ve been robbed by the state:’ Zimbabwe, in chaos, mourns

 In what critics have called an attempt to cover up abuses, the government in the past few days has imposed internet shutdowns across the country, ordering telecoms to block popular social media apps or everything at once.

+“The internet was a tool that was used to coordinate the violence,” presidential spokesman George Charamba asserted on state television Saturday night, referring to protesters.

-The shutdowns have given security forces cover to commit violations “away from the glare of the international community,” said Dewa Mavhinga, southern Africa director for Human Rights Watch.
+The internet shutdowns have given security forces cover to commit violations “away from the glare of the international community,” said Dewa Mavhinga, southern Africa director for Human Rights Watch.

 The reports of abuses come as Mnangagwa prepares to attend the World Economic Forum in Davos, Switzerland, appealing for foreign investment in a country he repeatedly says is “open for business.”